|

 Helmed

-by the always ambitious and forceful Alan Parker, Angel Heart is
+by the ever-ambitious and forceful Alan Parker, Angel Heart is a

-a fairly successful cross between the classic hard-boiled detective
+fairly successful cross between the classic hard-boiled detective genre

-(especially the Rourke character) and the plot untangles intriguingly,
+(especially Mickey Rourke's character), and the plot untangles intriguingly,

-even though one cannot help finding oneself a tad manipulated by
+even though you cannot help feeling somewhat manipulated by

-shock until we're ready to digest any which thinkable ending.
+shock until you're ready to digest any thinkable ending.
 The

 fast-paced cutting is more annoying than effective.